StreamlabsSupport/Streamlabs-Chatbot/README.md

 ## Missing tabs
 There are three tabs that can be hidden in the chatbot.
-- `Discord tab` is hidden for YouTube and Mixer since they do not support discord integration
+- `Discord tab` is hidden for YouTube since it doesn't support discord integration
 - `Scripts tab` is hidden until you connect streamer and bot account under `connections` to the streamer's channel
-- `Subscribers tab` is hidden for YouTube and Mixer
+- `Subscribers tab` is hidden for YouTube

 ## Scripts not loading
 There are no default scripts with the bot currently so in order for them to install they must have been imported manually.